gchq/sleeper/docs/deployment/environment-tool.md

 To deploy Sleeper in AWS, we need a suitable networking context for a Sleeper instance to interact with AWS services.
 We need to get the necessary compiled artefacts into AWS to deploy the system.
 We need the correct permissions and access to be able to deploy and interact with the system.
-The Sleeper environment tool can establish an environment that satisfies these constraints.
+The Sleeper environment tool automates deployment of an environment that satisfies these constraints within your AWS account.

 Before you start, ensure you have installed the CLI for the [Sleeper Docker tools](docker-tools.md).

-We'll look at how to prepare to interact with AWS, and how to create a suitable environment.
+We'll look at how to prepare to interact with AWS, and how to create a suitable environment to deploy Sleeper.

 ### Authentication